 No surprise, the burials of the Catacomb culture are in catacombs.
 It's a modest advance but identifies them as a separate culture.
 The Yamnaya create shaft graves and the Catacombs add a burial niche beneath the shaft, which is the namesake.
 Similar graves are found in Mycenaean Greece and parts of Eastern Europe.

 The flexed position is popular throughout mound-building cultures.
-Dead people were usually interred in a flexed position, on the right side.
+Dead people are usually interred on the right side.
 Grave goods include jewelry and ornaments, silver rings, stone and metal axes, arrows, maces and daggers.

 Catacomb burials sometimes involve vast amounts of kurgan stelae, or stone statues and figurines.
 The previous Yamnaya culture honored this ritual as well.
 Over three hundred stelae have been found from the Yamnaya and the Catacomb cultures.